altleo/coursera-gcd/README.md

 A sub-directory named *dataset* in the directory from where the *run_analysis.R* script is run.

-The *dataset* directory should contain the files and sub-directories lisVted above in the section **Input Data Set Files**
+The *dataset* directory should contain the files and sub-directories listed above in the section **Input Data Set Files**

 The following R packages are required: